 Studying at Brighton has been a great experience and one that has been very rewarding.
 Throughout the course, I always felt free to experiment and new ideas were always met with insightful resources and guidance that has helped shape my approach to tackling a brief and how I ultimately see myself as a designer.
 The guidance from my tutors has been extremely helpful and their support throughout the pandemic has been second to none.
 I’d like to give special mention to the head of the course and my personal tutor Vanessa Marr who went above and beyond, was always available to reach and constantly challenged me to push myself as a designer and made me think about the wider context of my work in a way that has undoubtedly prepared me for work within a professional context.

-How did you choose your course – why did you choose to study Creative Writing?
+How did you choose your course – why did you choose to study Design for Digital Media?

 Initially I was studying Graphic Design but switched to DDM and joined straight into second year.
 The thing that initially appealed to me about the course and drew me to make the switch was the digital focus.
 As I am not particularly interested in traditional printmaking, I wanted to produce content for platforms that I would actively consume and was more reflective of the rapidly increasing digital landscape and I felt DDM was the perfect match for that.
 The next major factor for selecting the course was the openness for experimentation and the diverse mix of designers and design styles the course was open to as at that time I did not know exactly what it was I wanted to do so I wanted to try different things to see if I enjoyed them.
 An example of this was the animation module within the second year in which I found it is not an area I particularly enjoy and could not see myself as solely an animator but that was fine as I was then able to use the skills I picked up and find a way to apply them in a manner that best suited the given brief.